 Grizzly bears and black bears do not get up to eat or eliminate during hibernation months.
 Instead, they use body fat to sustain themselves.
 Their bodies actually recycle fat metabolism byproducts and use it to build protein for their muscles and tissues.
 Their bodies create a kind of plug to keep the digested food inside, preventing wastes from leaving the body while they sleep.

 What is a Bear's Body Temperature During Hibernation?

 When bears are not hibernating, their body temperature is around 100 to 101 degrees Fahrenheit.
 However, when they settle in for the long, deep sleep, their body temperature will drop to about 88 degrees.
 Some other animals drop their body temperature way below their normal active temperatures, and they must allow their bodies to warm up upon waking before they can move.
 Sometimes these other animals take days before they can become active again.

 During bears’ normal awake period, they will breathe about six to ten times a minute.
 Once they are in hibernation mode, they will only take a breath once every 45 seconds or so.
 A bear's heart rate will also go from 40 to 50 beats a minute in non-hibernation mode to eight to 19 beats per minute during hibernation.

 Follow the Leader

-Pregnant black bears may or may not wake up when their babies are being born during hibernation.
+Pregnant black bears may or may not wake up when their cubs are being born during hibernation.
 She goes back to sleep afterward and only wakes occasionally to take care of the baby or babies.
-She can have one to five babies at a time.
+She can have one to five cubs at a time.
 The cubs are blind and have no fur, but keep themselves warm in the mother’s fur and nurse when they need to.
-They grow and get fat pretty quickly.
+They grow and get fat rather quickly.